 Educational institutions will have direct control of student data at all times.
 If a school wishes to inspect, review, amend or delete data we have collected from a student, they may submit an authorised request to [email protected] or by any of the contact details provided in section 16 below.
 Such a request must come from the email address that owns the Canva for Education account.
 To protect children’s privacy and security, we will take reasonable steps to help verify the school’s identity before granting access to any personal information.

 We may update this policy from time to time to reflect our current practice and ensure compliance with applicable laws.
 When we post changes to this policy, we will revise the “Last Updated” date at the top of this policy.
-If we make any material changes to the way we collect, use, store and/or share your personal information, we will notify you by prominently posting notice of the changes on our website and/or sending an email to the email address associated with your Canva account.
+If we make any material changes to the way we collect, use, store and/or share your personal information, we will notify you with a notice on our website and/by sending an email to the email address associated with your Canva account.
 We recommend that you check this page from time to time to inform yourself of any changes.

-Children under 13 using Canva for Education: If we make any material changes to the way we collect, use, store and/or share personal information about children under 13 using Canva for Education, we will seek updated parental consent for each through the school that owns the Canva for Education classroom.
+Children using Canva for Education: If we make any material changes to the way we collect, use, store and/or share personal information about children using Canva for Education, we will seek updated parental consent for each through the school that owns the Canva for Education classroom.